 After completing the DTC 101 program, students will walk away with a basic understanding of DTC (direct-to-consumer) pharma marketing.
 DTC 101 includes several pre-recorded webinars that comprise the program.
-Students will receive a certificate of completion and become certified in DTC 101 after completing and passing a graded test after completing all the courses in the DTC 101 program.
+Students will receive a certificate of completion and become a certified DTC Marketer after completing and passing a graded test after completing all the courses in the DTC 101 program.
 To maintain the Certified DTC Marketer each year you will need to complete two live DTC credits or three online DTC credits.

 DTC 1o1 Courses: